 Alternatively, couples who do want to share wedding bands in addition to the engagement ring could wear the rings separately, rather than adjacent to one another.
 After the wedding, the engagement ring could be moved to the right hand, while the wedding band is traditionally worn on the left hand.
 With the rings on different fingers, there is no need to seek a perfect match between ring styles, and couples could embrace a wider variety of styles to represent their union.

 Whatever you decide, whether you want to match a vintage engagement ring, opt for a plain wedding band to coordinate, or choose a different wedding ring design to be worn separately, the best wedding band for any engagement ring is one you love, and that represents the love you share as you start your happily ever after.

 Antique Bands For Everyone:

 No matter which era is your favorite, these time-honored rings have a rich history and individualized character and will continue to have a timeless beauty and elegant appeal that is part of a legacy to pass on to future generations.

 Antique diamond rings are prized not only for their beauty but also for their exquisite attention to detailing and design.
-If you’re looking for a ring with a sense of glamour, sophistication and vintage charm, explore our collection of antique and vintage engagement rings today.
+If you’re looking for a ring with a sense of glamour, sophistication and vintage charm, explore our collection of vintage wedding bands today.